HDLUtils/hdlregression/doc/src/_build/html/_sources/cli.rst.txt

 Sequential
 =======================================================================================================================

-All pre-processing steps and testcase running are performed sequentially.
+All pre-processing steps and test case running are performed sequentially.

 .. code-block:: console